hahnlab/CAGEE/docs/architecture/0010-estimation-from-different-sample-types.md

 $ cagee --sample_group heart,lungs --sample_group brain

-If there are samples that the user does not specify in a sample group, they will be placed in a separate group, and a warning message will be issued.
+If there are samples that the user does not specify in a sample group, they will be left out of the analysis, and a warning message will be issued.

+In the results, each sigma will be specified by the members of its group:

+sigma for heart,lungs: 5.7
+sigma for brain: 9.2

 An alternative would be to support a sample_group_count parameter and require that the user provide the exact number of sample groups in the parameter.
 This seems to add additional cognitive load for the